Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 ```

 ### Batch query
 `QueryBatch` is an advanced method allowing users to execute multiple logs queries in a single request.
-The method accepts a [BatchRequest](#batch-query-request-structure) and returns a [BatchResponse](#batch-query-result-structure). `QueryBatch` can return results in any order (usually in order of completion/success).
+The method accepts a `BatchRequest` and returns a `BatchResponse`. `QueryBatch` can return results in any order, usually by time it takes each individual query to complete.
 Use the `CorrelationID` field to identify the correct response.

+For help formatting a `BatchRequest`, please use the method `NewBatchQueryRequest`.

-Example QueryBatch: [link][example_batch]
+Example [QueryBatch][example_batch]

 #### Batch query request structure